-When the battleship Mikasa was retired in 1926, the Mikasa Preservation Association was formed to preserve her as a memorial ship.
-Admiral Togo was still alive at that time and is apparently the author of this poem.
+When Mikasa was retired in 1926, the Mikasa Preservation Association was formed to preserve her as a memorial ship.
+Admiral Togo was still alive at that time and is believed to be the author of this poem.
 The association was disbanded at the end of World War II but reformed in 1958.

 My thanks to Dennis Khong and Eddie Khoo for translating this inscription.

 Projectile Display at Yûshûkan

 Museum at the Yasukuni Shrine in Tokyo, Japan

 See Pr 13

 |Designation||12"/40 (30.5 cm) EOC Patterns G and G1